 Our Cards Are Available For Free

-We believe in promoting safer games, and so we offer these cards as a free print-at-home PDF in a few configurations:
+We believe in promoting safer games, and so we offer these cards as a free print-at-home PDF.

 When cut out, these are standard playing card size – we suggest using cardstock, photo paper, and/or using card sleeves so as to keep the cards intact.

 Want really nice cards?
-We have set up print-on-demand options being sold at cost through two storefronts:
+We have set up print-on-demand decks being sold at cost through two storefronts:

-Shipping to the US: DriveThruCards – US $x.xx plus shipping for 5 sets + 3 rules cards printed as premium playing cards.
-(COMING SOON)
+– Shipping to the US: $x.xx plus shipping for 5 sets + 1 rules card printed as premium playing cards for durability.
+(COMING SOON to DriveThruCards)

-Shipping Internationally: MakePlayingCards – US $x.xx plus shipping for 5 sets + 3 rules cards printed as premium playing cards.
-(COMING SOON)
+– Shipping Internationally: CAD$15.45 (appx.
+USD$11.50) plus shipping for 5 sets + 1 rules card printed as premium plastic playing cards for durability.
+[Product page]

 Play, Pause, and Stop Cards are based upon the work of John Stavropoulos, Kira Magrann, Mysty Vander, Adam Cleaver, and Taylor Stokes, and others dedicated to making the RPG space safer for all.